-Choosing lean meat and poultry can help someone keep their saturated fat intake within guidelines and reduce their risk of chronic disease.
+Choosing lean meats and poultry can help someone keep their saturated fat intake within guidelines and reduce their risk of chronic disease.
 Healthier choices include beef that is at least 90% lean and skinless chicken.

 Many people are aware that experts advise limiting the amount of red and processed meats they eat.
 These health guidelines aim to reduce people’s risk of heart disease, obesity, and other chronic conditions.